newnetdev/NetworkToCode-Class/slides/data/M02_Python_MV_Network_Libraries.md

 ---
 # Lab Time

-- Lab 15 - TextFSM
+- Lab 21 - Parsing Show Commands with TextFSM
   - Use TextFSM to parse `show ip interface brief` from a Cisco Nexus switch
   - Use `clitable` along with `netmiko` to generate structured data from unstructured device output